 The Gloucester Journal newspaper of 25 July 1863 also advertised; “Alteration of day of sale.
 Ivy House and Norton Farms.
 Four miles from Gloucester.
 Sale of superior growing crops of corn, ricks of wheat, beans and hay, grass keep, fruit, wagon, horses, implements, harness, cider, casks, &c.
 Bruton and Knowles have received instructions from Mr E W Herbert, who is quitting the above farms, to sell by auction at Ivy House, on Wednesday, the 29th of July, 1863, (instead of Friday, the 31st), at two o’clock in the afternoon; - 47 acres of capital wheat, 24 ditto of beans and peas, and 7 ditto of barley and oats, ricks of well harvested wheat, beans and hay (part to go off, and convenient folds to spend the remainder), 6 acres of grass keep, promising crop of table and cider fruit, 5 wagon horses, broad-wheel wagon, 2 broad wheel carts, narrow wheel ditto, 550 gallons of best cider and perry, excellent casks and hogsheads, a few articles of furniture, &c”.

-William Cook appears to have been owner of the farm between at least 1870 till 1879 and in the Gloucester Journal newspaper of 1 September 1877 I found the report of a fire at Ivy House farm; “Fire – On Wednesday evening a rick of hay belonging to Mr Cook of Ivy House Farm, Norton, was destroyed by fire.
+William Cook was tenant at Ivy House between at least 1870 till 1879 and in the Gloucester Journal newspaper of 1 September 1877 there is a report of a fire here; “Fire – On Wednesday evening a rick of hay belonging to Mr Cook of Ivy House Farm, Norton, was destroyed by fire.
 The Norwich and Liverpool, London and Globe fire engines attended.
 The rick contained from 20 to 25 tons of hay, and it caught fire from over-heating”.

-In 1881 it was being farmed by a John Pinchin, 50 year old from Cranham, living with his wife and one daughter.
+In 1881 Mary Ann White was at 30 North Place, Cheltenham, and Ivy House was being farmed by a John Pinchin, 50 year old from Cranham, living with his wife and one daughter.

 The next tenant was Abraham Newton Pratt who seems to have used the name Newton Pratt during his brief time here.
+Although Newton Pratt was the tenant he doesn’t appear to have ever lived at Norton.
 Born at Leamington Spa, Warks, in 1834, the son of Abraham and Harriett Pratt.
 He grew up at Whitnach, Warks, before the family moved to Beckley, Oxon, where they farmed.
 He married Emily Whitehouse at Warwick in 1872 at and by 1881 they had two daughters and were farming 150 acres at Butlers Marston, Warks.

 On 12 February 1895 Newton Pratt, of Ivy House Farm, brought a case to Gloucester County Court.
 His account was that Messrs R B Bailey, brewers of Eastgate Street, Gloucester, owed him payment for some perry he had supplied them with as agreed.
 The issue seemed to be about the quality of the perry supplied not being up to bottling standard but Mr Pratt argued that this was never part of the agreement and that he was asked to supply pure perry without water and that is what he had done.
 Judgement was given in favour of Mr Pratt who received payment of 7d per gallon, in total £2 4s 6d, less 10s for the return of an empty barrel.